-1. Where-the-jobs-are includes occupations with the largest number of employment opportunities for Gulf Coast residents based on total employment in 2022 irrespective of wages, educational requirements, or projected growth.

-Coccupations shown are limited to those with projected total annual job openings of 568 or more per year (the average number of openings across all occupations in the region over period of 2022-2032).
+Notes I. The Where-the-jobs-are List includes occupations with the largest number of employment opportunities for Gulf Coast residents based on total employment in 2022 irrespective of wages, educational requirements, or projected growth.
+2. Occupations shown are limited to those with projected total annual job openings of 568 or more per year (the average number of openings across all occupations in the region over period of 2022-2032).
 Note that the majority of openings are likely to be the result of workers switching to new careers (transfers) thereby creating vacancies rather than openings due to retirements (exits) or new jobs created.
-All data provided by Texas Workforce Commission - LMCI.
+3. Source: Texas Workforce Commission - Labor Market and Career Information.
+2023 Occupational Employment and Wage Statistics (OEWS) and 2022-2032 Long Term Projections.
 Authorized for use by the Gulf Coast Workforce Board: February 4, 2025